Town-of-Impostors/TownOfImpostors/README.md

 * I'll try my best to get your Custom Hat into the next release of Town Of Impostors!

 ## How about the hat angles for animations such as the ladder climb in Airship?
-That currently won't be supported yet for custom.
-But I plan to add support for those in a future version!
+That currently won't be supported yet for custom hats.
+But, I plan to add support for those in a future version!

 ---